-Action Taken: Normal stop of all circuits.
+Action Taken: Normal stop all circuits and lock out unit from running.

-Reset: This alarm can be cleared manually via the keypad or via BAS command if the sensor is back in range.
+Reset: This alarm can be cleared manually via the keypad or BAS command, but only if the sensor is back in range and reliability value reported for input is 'No Fault' for at least five seconds.